yhuan331/Care-Compass/README.md

 - **Database:** SQLite (Optional for future development)
 - **Version Control:** Git & GitHub

+## 📌 How It Works
+1. **User enters their location** – Care Compass searches for nearby clinics.
+2. **Google Maps displays results** – Users can see clinics and their details on an interactive map.
+3. **Live Filtering** – Users can refine searches based on healthcare services.
+4. **Additional Resources** – Users can access resources for **vaccinations, mental health, and prescriptions**.

 ## 🛠️ Installation & Setup

 ### 1️⃣ Clone the Repository